FrancijnKeur/compositionality/README.md

-# cultural-transmission and the emergence of compositionaltiy
+# cultural-transmission and the emergence of compositionality

 This repository contains the code, and a Jupyter Notebook to generate the plots for the paper *"How Cultural Transmission Shapes Compositionality: A Unified Study with a Bayesian Agent-Based Model"*